 Report

-Boags Marine Park encompasses diverse soft sediment communities dominated by crustaceans, polychaete worms and molluscs.
-Such habitats are typical of the Bass Strait Shelf Province and seabed.
+Above and below, Boags Marine Park is teeming with life.
+The shallow waters of central Bass Strait are home to diverse soft sediment communities dominated by crustaceans, molluscs and polychaete worms typical of the Bass Strait Shelf Province.
 Boags Marine Park also provides important foraging grounds for nearby breeding colonies of seabirds, and habitat for southern right and pygmy blue whales.

-The park is located off the northwest tip of Tasmania, just north of Three Hummock Island and wholly within the Bass Strait.
-It covers 537 square kilometres and is a Multiple Use zone. – Parks Australia
+Boags Marine Park is located off the northwest tip of Tasmania, just north of Three Hummock Island and wholly within the Bass Strait, covering 537 square kilometres.
+It is a Multiple Use zone. – Parks Australia

-Boags ranges from less than 10 to 62 metres depth, with an average depth of 52 metres.
-The majority of the Park (>99%) falls within the mesophotic zone (30-70 metres).
-[View on map] The mapped areas of the seafloor are dominated by Plane (73%) and Apron (12%) geomorphology.
-[View on map]
+Boags ranges from 15 to 62 metres depth, with an average depth of 45 metres.
+The majority of the Park (>99%) falls within the mesophotic zone (30-70 metres) [view on map].
+The mapped area of the seafloor are dominated by Plane (22%) and Apron (4%) morphological features [view on map].

 Read more about the Boags State of Knowledge (Parks Australia).